-Trump set for nighttime rally in Pensacola, as Alabama watches
+Trump holds nighttime rally in Pensacola, as Alabama watches

 - The President is also expected to tout his own accomplishments

+"It's all psychological to a large extent, and that's what creates greatness," Trump said of the economy, saying that "consumer confidence is at a 17-year high" and "economic growth last quarter surged to 3.3%."

-(CNN)President Donald Trump isn't campaigning for Roy Moore in Alabama -- but he's holding a campaign-style rally just 25 miles from the state line ahead of Tuesday's special election.
+Trump isn't campaigning for Roy Moore in Alabama -- but the campaign-style rally is just 25 miles from the state line ahead of Tuesday's special election.
+And Alabama voters are his most important audience.

-Trump is in Pensacola, Florida, on Friday night -- a Florida panhandle city in the Mobile, Alabama, media market and an easy drive for voters in a crucial portion of the state.
+Pensacola is a Florida panhandle city in the Mobile, Alabama, media market and an easy drive for voters in a crucial portion of the state.

 The rally comes after Trump spent part of the week touting Moore on Twitter, despite the accusations that the 70-year-old, twice-ousted former state Supreme Court chief justice had pursued sexual relationships with teenage girls while in his 30s.